-When a breakpoint is hit, execution of the program is stopped and control is given to the debugger, allowing analysis of the environment at the time.
+When a breakpoint is hit, execution of the program is stopped and control is given to the debugger, allowing malware analysis of the environment at the time.

-A debugger is a piece of software that utilizes Central Processing Unit (CPU) facilities that were specifically designed for the purpose.
+A debugger is a piece of software that utilizes the Central Processing Unit (CPU) facilities that were specifically designed for the purpose.

-A debugger provides an insight into how a program performs its tasks, allows the user to control the execution, and provides access to the debugged program’s environment.
+A debugger provides insight into how a program performs its tasks, allows the user to control the execution, and provides access to the debugged program’s environment.